kermitt2/article_dataset_builder/Readme.md

 > python3 harvest --csv source_metadata.csv --out consolidated_metadata_out.json

-This will generate a consolidated metadata file (--out,  or consolidated_metadata.json by default), upload full text files, converted tei.xml files and other optional files either in the local file system (under data_path indicated in the config.json file) or on a S3 bucket if the fields are filled in config.json.
+This will generate a consolidated metadata file (specified by `--out`,  or `consolidated_metadata.json` by default), upload full text files, converted tei.xml files and other optional files either in the local file system (under data_path indicated in the config.json file) or on a S3 bucket if the fields are filled in config.json.